wildstormberry/configure-ad/README.md

 - Name the virtual machine "DC-1" and match the region to the same region set to the "Active-Directory" resource group.
 For "Zone options" click "Self-selected zone".
 - For the "Image" selection, Windows Server 2025 DataCenter: Azure Edition was used to operate the domain controller's system, which will later be used to configure and deploy Active Directory and Active Directory's proper resources.
 - Selecting the size of the VM, a 2vCPU, 8GB RAM, with 10 data disks was appropriate for demonstration purposes.
-- Under the Administrator account section, use an appropriate admin username and password that will be the authorized administrator for the domain controller VM.
+- Under the "Administrator account" section, use an appropriate admin username (labuser) and password that will be the authorized administrator for the domain controller VM.
 - Make sure RDP 3389 (remote desktop protocol, TCP port 3389) is selected for inbound ports.
 Read and confirm to licensing agreement.
 Do not create VM just yet.
 - Navigate to the "Networking" tab and under "Virtual network" section, assign the virtual network to the AD-Vnet network that was created in step 1, and set the subnet to match the subnet that was created with AD-Vnet.
 - Make sure the inbound port selection is set to RDP 3389 and leave all other settings at default, unless specified by management.